larryturner/diamondback/readme.rst

    JSON response is returned and decoded.
 A client instance may be useful as a base client definition to interact with a service which satisfies flexible request constraints.
 Caching may be useful in environments with intermittent or inconsistent network connectivity.
-If caching is enabled, delete, patch, and put requests are cached when a service is not live, and sent in order during a subsequent request when a service is live.
+If caching is specified, requests are cached when a service is not live, and sent in order during a subsequent request when a service is live.

 `commons <https://larryturner.github.io/diamondback/diamondback.commons>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^